Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 This narrated hour-long cruise takes you around the bay and Alcatraz Island.

-Speaking of Alcatraz, that’s another option for this afternoon.
+Speaking of Alcatraz, that’s another day trip option for this afternoon.

-If you’re wondering what cool things to do for 3 days in San Francisco, this next one is for you.
+If you’re wondering what iconic things to do during you 3 days in San Francisco, this next one is for you.

-It really doesn’t get much cooler than taking a tour of Alcatraz Island.
+It really doesn’t get much cooler than taking a day trip to Alcatraz Island.

-Once upon a time, this island in the bay was home to a maximum-security prison.
+Once upon a time, this island in the San Francisco Bay was home to a maximum-security prison.

 It was here that those who caused trouble at other prisons were sent.